-If the squeaking is coming from the joints, you simply need to lubricate them.
+If the squeaking is coming from the joints, you need to lubricate them.
 Oil is an excellent lubricant but if you don’t have it, get rid of the rust using homemade products such as vinegar.

-Dip a brush or steel wool in vinegar then gently scrub the rust from the metallic parts.
+Dip a brush or steel wool in vinegar, then gently scrub the rust from the metallic parts.
 This method is effective in metallic chairs, so if you have a squeaky wooden chair, approach the issue following the tips given below.

 Fixing noise due to moisture

 If you live in humid areas, you might experience some squeakiness.
-You can use homemade products or apply the oil directly on the bolts and nuts.
+You can use homemade products or apply the oil directly to the bolts and nuts.
 If you don’t like using the spray, rub the lubricating product on a piece of cloth.